 Copy a "Real Number", "Complex Number" or "String" object in stack level 1 to the clipboard.
 On all other objects, the command will be ignored.
 This prevents sending binary objects to the clipboard.

-To import "Real or Complex Numbers" from the clipboard, the decimal point (radix mark) of the clipboard and calculator must be equal.
+To import "Real or Complex Numbers" from the clipboard, the decimal point (radix mark) of the clipboard and calculator must match.
 A real or complex number is only detected in the case of valid real number characters in the clipboard.
 Especially heading and tailing white spaces aren't valid number characters also.

 Complex numbers must be in the form (a,b) when using the point radix mark or in the form (a;b) when using the comma radix mark.
 The Cartesian or algebraic form a+bi is not supported.